Hit Counter

 Tables

-The material linked from this page provides some detailed statistics on errors on the commercial census sites, intended to supplement Chapter 14 of Census.
-The Expert Guide.
+The tables linked from this section provide some detailed statistics on errors on the commercial census sites, intended to supplement the analysis of indexing errors in the first edition of Census - The Family Historian's Guide.

-Note: These statistics were compiled in July and August 2008 and record the state of the data at that time.
-You can expect that each of the data providers will by now have corrected some, or even many, of the individual errors listed.
-The tables should therefore not be regarded as an indicator of current data quality.
+Note: The statistics were compiled in July and August 2008 and record the state of the data at that time.
+You can expect that each of the data providers will by now have corrected most if not all of the individual errors listed.
+Also, they are based on a tiny sample of just two enumeration books, and represent the work, therefore, of just two transcribers for each data service.
+The tables should not be taken as represenative of the general quality of the transciptions, even of other enumeration books in the same census, on the sites in question.

 Typical transcription errors